jtgrasb/WEC-Sim/docs/user/applications.rst

 ^^^^^^^^^^^^

 Example using WEC-Sim for desalination based on the :ref:`OSWEC <user-tutorials-oswec>` geometry.
+See :ref:`user-troubleshooting` for information on degenerate mass errors which necessitate an inertia block between the constraint and PTO.
 Note the dependency on SimScape Fluids to run this desalination case.

 Free Decay
 ^^^^^^^^^^